 But, creating a reference section for your paper or dissertation can be a tedious task.
-As such, this article should serve as your guide on how to cite a research paper in popular formats: APA, MLA, Chicago/Turabian, and the IEEE style.
+As such, this article should serve as your guide on how to reference a research paper in popular formats: APA, MLA, Chicago/Turabian, and the IEEE style.
 A list of digital tools that can make citation easier and a quick tutorial will also be provided.
 This way, you can concentrate more on the content of your paper rather than what many consider a cumbersome task.

 In research, this is very apparent in literature where scholars discuss and debate who first created a research methodology, an idea, or made a discovery (e.g., Newton versus Leibniz for calculus and Le Verrier versus Adams for Neptune).

+A free plagiarism checker for students does not make the cut.
+You must properly reference a source even if you have reworded the idea you lifted from it.
 Properly referencing a source is not only important that the right people get the proper recognition for their ideas.
 It is also crucial to the whole research publication and consumption process for the following reasons:

 Overall, referencing helps research communities place a work in its proper context to better judge its potential impact on its field.

-Furthermore, the choice for citation styles or formats largely depends on your discipline, your institution, and other venues for publication (e.g., journals and conferences).
+Furthermore, the choice of citation styles or formats largely depends on your discipline, your institution, and other venues for publication (e.g., journals and conferences).
 So, it is best to check your target venue for submission for its preferred citation style.
 It is also good to note that some have specific style preferences, apart from the popular formats (e.g. APA, MLA, Chicago, and IEEE).
-Hence, it is best to check the author’s instructions page on their websites and articles that have already been published for reference.
+Hence, it is best to check the author's instructions page on their websites and articles that have already been published for reference.

-The components in a citation or reference entry are devised to allow the reader identify or locate the specific source that is cited (Lanning, 2016).
-Whenever you use another individual’s work, you really must cite a source.
+The components in a citation or reference entry are devised to allow the reader to identify or locate the specific source that is cited (Lanning, 2016).
+Whenever you use another individual's work, you really must cite a source.
 Forgetting to or intentionally not doing so can lead to a serious dent on your reputation.
 Thus, remember to cite properly when you:

 Putting more citations than required is called overcitation.
 This is also frowned upon but to a somewhat lesser extent.
 The reasoning here is that when you place inappropriate amounts of citations, it can be quite distracting for readers.
 This is especially true when dealing with in-text citations.
 Readers and reviewers will find it difficult to follow the thoughts and arguments in your paper if they are constantly getting interrupted by unnecessary in-text citations.
 It can really become annoying.
+The key to writing a coherent research paper lies in knowing how to cite a study and when to add in-text citations.

-Overcitation usually happens when writers repeat the same citation in every sentence even though the topic and source has not changed at all.
+Overcitation usually happens when writers repeat the same citation in every sentence even though the topic and source have not changed at all.
 To avoid overdoing citations when paraphrasing, remember to place a citation for a key point in a paragraph only in the first sentence where it is relevant.
 Do not repeat the citation when the source of the material remains clear and the same.

 Moreover, overcitation can also be very unethical especially when a writer cites a source as evidence even when the source does not really count as one.
 This unethical practice usually happens when a writer cites a study or dataset to support a claim but when reviewers and readers go through the source, they would find it not to be valid evidence for the writer's claim.
 Sometimes, this can happen unintentionally, especially when a writer misunderstands what was cited or the implications of the information cited.
 But, there can be instances when there is malicious intent to boost the credits of a claim by beefing up cited works.
 This must be avoided at all costs.